 - N describes the spread of cancer to nearby lymph nodes

-- M indicates whether the cancer has spread (metastasized) to other organs of the body.
+- M indicates whether cancer has metastasized to other organs of the body

 The TNM staging system is complex and can be difficult to understand.
 If you have any questions about the stage of your cancer, ask your doctor to explain it to you.

-Depending on the stage of the disease and other factors, the main treatment options for people with non-small cell lung cancer (NSCLC) may include:
+Depending on the stage of the disease and other factors, the main treatment options for people with non-small cell lung cancer (NSCLC) may include the following:

 In many cases, more than one of these treatments may be used.